 James R. Morrison Photography announces a Women Veteran

-Celebrating Women History Month, the Sacramento Public Library will host an exhibit by James R. Morrison Photography entitled “Vanquishing the Invisible.”
-Housed in the lobby of the Sacramento Central Library, the exhibit uses powerful imagery and narrative to reveal the sacrifices, triumphs, and lives of a diverse set of Northern California women veterans.
+Celebrating Military and Veteran Appreciation Day, the California State Fair will host an exhibit by James R. Morrison Photography entitled “Vanquishing the Invisible.”
+Housed in the Fine Arts Building 7 of the California State Fair, the exhibit uses powerful imagery and narrative to reveal the sacrifices, triumphs, and lives of a diverse set of Northern California women veterans.

 “I feel invisible as a Veteran,” is a statement voiced by many Women Veterans, officers and enlisted, women in combat, and those in support functions here and around the world.
 And because they look like anyone else in society, their military accomplishments and contributions to the community are often invisible to the public.
 James and Mara Morrison felt compelled to change that.